Microstock Agencies – An Overview for Beginners

 9. What agencies to submit to:

 This part of the post will always be the most popular and is about which agencies to submit to.
-Check out my earnings yourself and do your estimates on which agencies to submit to.
-By far, the biggest mistake is to think “no..I will focus on these two or three agencies”.
+Do your estimates on which agencies to submit to.
+By far, the biggest mistake is to think “no..I will only focus on these two or three agencies”.
 If you do that, you will NOT be successful and will not make a living from stock photography.
 Forget about this strategy.
 Submit to all the agencies on this list and have a small collection at the rest so you know if they suddenly do well and are worthy of your pictures.

 ——————————————————–